QuantEcon/lecture-source-py/source/rst/estspec.rst

 Relative to this value, the first window length provides insufficient smoothing, while the third gives too much smoothing

-Of course in real estimation problems the true spectral density is not visible and the choice of appropriate smoothing will have to be made based on judgement/priors or some other theory
+Of course in real estimation problems, the true spectral density is not visible and the choice of appropriate smoothing will have to be made based on judgement/priors or some other theory